android-code/android-code.github.io/_drafts/2019-07-22-coroutines.md

         //wait for result2
         //process results
     }

-    //wait here until suspendingWork tasks finished
+    //wait here until child tasks finished
     job.join() //suspending function itself
 }

 fun launchJobAndCancel() {
-    val job = GlobalScope.launch(Dispatchers.Main) {
+    val job = launch {
         //some work
         val result1 = suspendingWork1()
         val result2 = suspendingWork2()
         //process results
     }

-    //cancel all the jobs, so if suspendingWork is running then cancel it and pending tasks job.cancel() //regular function so no need to run inside coroutine or suspend function }
+    //cancel all cancellable jobs, so if suspendingWork is running then cancel it and pending tasks job.cancel() //regular function so no need to run inside coroutine or suspend function }
 {% endhighlight %}